cTurtle98/Lifealgorithmic/source/cis-191/linux_process_baics.md

 ## Memory Use

 Programs run from memory.
 Executing a program copies it from the disk into memory.
 Running programs request memory from the system as they operate, ideally they return memory to the system when they don't need it anymore.
 When a program exits all memory it used is reclaimed and made available for other programs.
 Linux tracks how much memory each process uses in different ways.
 Unfortunately, there is no simple answer to the question "how much memory is a process using?"
-The ''ps'' command can show you what the kernel knows about a process' memory:
+The ``ps`` command can show you what the kernel knows about a process' memory:

 ```
 $ ps -ly